Aks-Dmv/Co-CurricularProjects/README.md

 # Co-CurricularProjects
 These are a few selected projects that were done during my undergraduate years.
 You can think of them like capstone projects.
 Some of these courses are online courses, while some are on-campus courses.
+I have given a brief intro to each of these projects below.
+If you want more details regarding any one, just click on the respective directories.

 ![MacDown logo](img/luca-bravo-217276-unsplash.jpg?raw=true "Title")[Photo by Luca Bravo on Unsplash]